python/cpython/Doc/library/turtle.rst

    :param delay: positive integer

    Set or return the drawing *delay* in milliseconds.
-(This is approximately the time interval between two consecutived canvas updates.)
+(This is approximately the time interval between two consecutive canvas updates.)
 The longer the drawing delay, the slower the animation.

    Optional argument: